Regression Discontinuity Designs Under Interference: Estimation

 We consider an asymptotic framework where $n\to \infty$.
 Because all causal estimands and estimators are conditioned on $\bm{A}$, our asymptotic framework assumes a sequence of networks $\bm{A}_n$, preserving fundamental aspects of the network topology as in \citet{ogburn22}.
 The analysis of the asymptotic properties of $\estimator$ requires a constraint on the asymptotic growth of the dependence in the data.

-We assume that certain moments of the (empirical) degree distribution of the dependency graph are asymptotically bounded so that the dependence in the observed data remains limited in scope.

-\begin{assumption}[Local Dependence] $n^{-1}\sum_i |\bm{N}_{i,n}|^3$ and $n^{-1}\sum_i\sum_{j\neq i} (\bm{W}_n^3)_{ij}$ are bounded. \end{assumption} This assumption is analogous to Assumption 4 in \citet{leung20}, although the dependency graphs are considered fixed in our case.
-The quantity $n^{-1}\sum_i |\bm{N}_{i,n}|^3$ is the empirical third moment of the degree distribution of $\bm{W}_n$ whereas $n^{-1}\sum_{j\neq i} (\bm{W}_n^3)_{ij}$ is the average number of walks of length 3 emanating from unit $i$.
-These conditions ensure that most units have a sufficiently small degree in the dependency graph with respect to the sample size, limiting the amount of dependence in the data as $n$ becomes large.
+\begin{assumption}[Local Dependence] $n^{-1}\sum_i |\bm{N}_{i,n}|^3$ and $n^{-1}\sum_i\sum_{j\neq i} (\bm{W}_n^3)_{ij}$ are bounded. \end{assumption} The quantity $n^{-1}\sum_i |\bm{N}_{i,n}|^3$ is the empirical third moment of the degree distribution of $\bm{W}_n$ whereas $n^{-1}\sum_{j\neq i} (\bm{W}_n^3)_{ij}$ is the average number of walks of length 3 emanating from unit $i$.
+Bounding these quantities ensures that most units have a sufficiently small degree in the dependency graph with respect to the sample size, limiting the amount of dependence in the data as $n$ becomes large.
+Assumption \ref{ass:localdependence} is analogous to Assumption 4 in \citet{leung20}, although here the dependency graphs are fixed.